-The rotator cuff comprises a group of 4 muscles that function to stabilise and move our shoulders.
+The rotator cuff comprises a group of 4 muscles that stabilize and move our shoulders.
 Though the rotator cuff muscles are extremely important structures in the shoulder, they are also prone to tears and weakening.
 A rotator cuff injury, which is fairly common, involves any type of irritation or damage to your rotator cuff muscles or tendons.
 The risk of injury increases with age, and is particularly common in middle-aged persons.

 Normal wear and tear

-As the tendon of the rotator cuff has poor blood supply, it tends to be prone to degeneration due to ageing.
-The degeneration can be aggravated by repetitive shoulder movements.
+As the tendon of the rotator cuff has a poor blood supply, it tends to be prone to degeneration due to ageing.
+The degeneration process can be aggravated by repetitive shoulder movements.
 Hence this condition typically occurs if you are above 40.

 Athletes who regularly use overhead repetitive movements such as swimmers, rowers or tennis players are at higher risk of rotator cuff injuries.
 However, the injury can also happen through seemingly trivial activities like carrying a heavy load, lifting things overhead or hanging the clothes out.

 The rotator cuff can also be damaged from a single traumatic injury such as a fall or a hard direct hit to the arm.